 Pairs trading is a strategic trading option that is used to generate profits regardless of market direction.
-Traders utilizing the pairs strategy determine two funds or companies that:
+Traders utilizing the pairs strategy determine two securities that:

-- Are trading at a rate that is contradictory to their historical trading rates
+- Are trading at a price that is contradictory to their historical trading prices

-- One of the two must be undervalued and the other overvalued, as per their historical trading rates
+- One of the two must be undervalued and the other overvalued, as per their historical trading prices

-The trader using the pairs strategy then short sells the security that is overvalued and buys up shares of the security that is trading below value.
-It enables the trader to maintain ultimate neutrality in the market and generate earnings, regardless of whether the market goes up, down, or sideways.
+The trader using the pairs strategy then short sells the security that is overvalued and goes long on the shares of the security that is trading below value.
+The strategy enables the trader to maintain ultimate neutrality in the market and generate earnings, regardless of whether the market goes up, down, or sideways.

 The Process of Selection

 Arguably the most arduous and critical step within the pairs trading strategy is the process of choosing the pair to trade.
 The process of selection – the criteria on which the pair is chosen – is crucial.
 The selection part of the strategy requires the trader to determine his trading arena – whether he wants/needs to trade securities from a particular industry, companies within a given market cap spread, and other guidelines that help him narrow the field before selecting two securities to trade.

 The length of time the trader plans to keep the trade open and his resources are two other important factors in the selection part of the trading process, as it may take quite some time for the trade to move in his favor.

 Choosing the Pair, Finding the Correlation, and Understanding the Price Ratio